ProfessionalWiki/ModernTimeline/README.md

 ### Configuration

-The default value of all parameters can be changed by placing configuration in `LocalSettings.php`.
+The default value of all parameters can be changed by placing configuration in "LocalSettings.php".
 These configuration settings are available:

 * `$wgModernTimelineWidth` – Timeline width in %.
 Can also be specified in px, em and ex